TroelsMortensen/CodeLabs/Tutorials/EerToLogical/003 Weak entities.md

 * Include all simple attributes
 * Composite attributes are broken into simple attributes
 * The primary key is partially or fully derived from the owner entity.
 This means we cannot define the primary key until after all relationships are mapped.
+* Multivalues are left out for now
+* Derived attributes are included and explained, as in the previous step

 ### Example

 ![WE](WeakEntity.svg)

-In the above entity, `attr1` is marked as {PPK}, to indicate this attribute is part of the Primary Key (partial primary key), but is not enough in itself.
+In the above entity, `attr1` is marked as PPK, to indicate this attribute is part of the Primary Key (partial primary key), but is not enough in itself.
 As it is a weak entity, we need to include one or more foreign keys in a composite primary key.
-This is done in a later step.
+This is done in a later step, when the relationship is mapped.

 The resulting (currently unfinished) relation:

 ![](WeakRelation.png)

-The primary key is unfinished, so currently we have included a temporary placeholder sa `?`.
+The primary key is unfinished, so currently we have included a temporary placeholder: `?`.